 The data from United Network for Organ Sharing (UNOS) shows UC Health transplant program set a new record and marked the eighth consecutive year of growth.

-UC Health’s University of Cincinnati Medical Center is home to Greater Cincinnati’s only comprehensive organ transplant program for adults.
+UC Health’s University of Cincinnati Medical Center is home to Greater Cincinnati’s only comprehensive organ transplantation program for adults.
 The program provides heart, kidney, liver and pancreas transplants and is considered a national leader in transplantation surgery and research.

 “We are proud to provide this lifesaving care to those who need it most, and we are committed to expanding access to organ transplantation, but first and foremost we must thank our donors and donor families for the opportunity to provide the gift of life and help our patients,” said Shimul A. Shah, MD, section chief of solid organ transplantation for UC Health, and James and Catherine Orr Endowed Chair in Liver Transplantation and professor of surgery at the UC College of Medicine.